ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Neural Rendering.md

 The data structure they used is a **3D dense grid**.
 But they only take out the grids that are occupied and store the pointers into an index array.
 Then they use trilinear interpolation for querying density and spherical harmonics coefficients.

-First they use a coarse grid.
+First, they use a coarse grid.
 They after several steps, they optimize, prune unnecessary voxels, split the grid to higher resolution.

 The optimizer they use is MSE re-render loss.
 Additionally, they use total variation (TV) regularization.
 For faster iteration, they use a stochastic sample of the rays $\mathcal R$ to evaluate the MSE term and a stochastic sample of the voxels $\mathcal V$ to evaluate the TV term in each optimization step.
 For different scenes, they also use Cauchy loss and beta regularization.
 $$